Skip to main content

 Try different attachments for variety.

-Common Cable Curl mistakes
+What are common Cable Curl mistakes to avoid?

 Standing too close to machine - loses tension at bottom.